Ann Marcus (August 22, 1921 – December 3, 2014)

 And amazing talent on display.
 In the first four episodes of Poldark, director Ed Bazalgette turned out some of the best work I've ever seen in a period drama; there were plenty of moments I'd hoped never to see again onscreen -- "returns from war to find things have changed" and "finds love in an unexpected place" and even a variation on that old chestnut, "take off your glasses: why, you're beautiful" -- but Bazalgette cut through the treacle with a brash, brisk style that seemed at one with Ross Poldark's own temperament.
 (If the second half of the season -- directed by his AD, William McGregor -- felt flabbier, it was mostly because McGregor fell back on the traditional establishing shots: the ocean waves crashing, and the full moon behind a sea of clouds, and the butterfly perched on the window that the maiden opens, releasing it, as if to say "She, too, is like that butterfly, trapped in her surroundings, waiting to be delivered into the light."
 And intuitively you were thinking, Ross Poldark would rather die than watch this shit.)
 If Bazalgette can do that much for Poldark, I can't wait to see what he does unleashed on Doctor Who this season.
 (Poldark honorable mention: Ruby Bentall's modest and endearing turn as Verity.
 Aiden Turner and Eleanor Tomlinson were at the heart of the series, but Bentall gave it its soul.)

 So many writers I admire did exemplary work: Vincent and Brackley on Humans, Peter Harness -- who wrote the best episode of Doctor Who's eighth season, "Kill the Moon" -- on Jonathan Strange.
 But let's focus in on Carla Kettner, who wrote last Tuesday's episode of Zoo.
 Zoo, I suppose, is indefensible by any reasonable standards, but if you can't put reason and standards aside for at least 60 minutes every week, then you're missing part of the fun of summer television.
 Yes, the lead actors are mostly of the B-grade variety, but the animals are superb -- "The Emmy for Best Casting of Animals in a Dramatic Series goes to..."
 Watching those magnificent lions and dogs and bats on the attack these past six weeks, I kept thinking, "If the kids in The Whispers had been this talented, that show would have been a hit, too."
 And this week: the bear.
 Best.
 Bear.
 Ever.
 Through all the muck and mire of the A plots came this simple but wildly entertaining subplot about a brown bear making its way through a Parisian kitchen.
 That was it.
 The owner of the flat saw the bear and recoiled into the closet, arming herself with a broom and a muffin tin (you're thinking, "Yah, that'll do the trick") while the bear checked out her cuisine: trying to drink wine out of a glass, ultimately toppling the fridge.
 A viewer posted at Entertainment Weekly, "The bear following the lady in her house was too hilarious, some writer is on the ball on this show."
 Yes: Carla Kettner.
 For weeks, I had seen her name attached to the show as co-Executive Producer, but her writing credit hadn't cropped up yet.
-Then this episode started, and after the cold opening, I muttered "Carla Kettner wrote this" -- and I was right.
+Then this episode started, and after the cold open, I muttered "Carla Kettner wrote this" -- and I was right.
 And mind you, I haven't seen anything Kettner's written since Early Edition in the late '90s, but her style remains as recognizable and ingratiating as ever.
-Good to see you again, Carla, and thanks for the best episode of the season, which I am tempted to call "a real honey: no pun intended" (what with the bear and all).
+Good to see you again, Carla, and thanks for the best episode of the season.
 Even the B-listers in the cast seemed better actors than in weeks past, no doubt because they had better material to work with, so I guess the rule, going forward, is that every show needs a Carla Kettner in its talent pool, and if she's unavailable, just get a bear.